It is not possible to buy tickets for the boxes at The Olympia Theatre, they are for the use of the guests of the artists, promoter & crew only.

 Yes that is no problem, if you make this request to a member of staff they will ensure a Manager gives you a pair of earplugs free of charge.
 All bars stock complimentary earplugs, so please don't hesitate to ask.

 The age restriction of every show is listed on each event page on our website, so make sure you check our What's On section to find out specific info for the performance you are enquiring about.

 The majority of shows at The Olympia Theatre would be all ages, with Under 14's to be accompanied by an adult.
+Standing tickets are recommended only for those over 14 years of age.
 Under 18's will not be allowed to gain access to the bars where alcohol is served, ID will be required to get into this area.
 There are shop facilities for Under 18's to get soft drinks and sweets.

 Usually with younger patrons attending popular live standing concerts we would recommend you don't buy tickets for the standing section on the ground floor, but instead purchase seated tickets in either the Circle or the Upper Circle.
 Its not that this area would be unsafe, however there may be lots of people standing, with adults drinking alcohol out of plastic glasses, so younger patrons might be happier with a better view from the seats upstairs.